 I was doing a run from the “Top of Reseda,” and on a warmer day would have topped off my water bottle at the camp.
 I stopped at the faucet and briefly turned on the spigot.
 Maybe that would make it easier for the jay.

 In another mile I reached the Trippet Ranch trailhead, and then begin the six mile run back to the Valley.
 At several points on the run there had been wintry views of the local mountains.
 On the way back the best view of the snowy mountains was from the Hub, where Mt.
 Baldy could be seen gleaming white in the morning sun.

-I turned the corner, and about 60 yards away, a large, gray hawk was sitting on a fencepost.
+I turned the corner, and about 60 yards away, a large, gray hawk was perched on a fencepost.
 It looked like it might be a male northern harrier.
-I stopped and took a couple of photos.
-If it flew away, at least I might be able to confirm the ID.
+I stopped and snapped a couple of photos.
+If it flew away, at least I would be able to confirm the ID.